In China, the 'Red Holy Land', tourists celebrate the centenary of the Communist Party | ExBulletin

 Zhang Zhenxing, a technical employee from Hebei on a trip organized by the company, said he wanted “to find out how the revolutionary ancestors achieved victory in such a difficult environment.”

-“That they could build a new China in such difficulties was really no small task, so I admire them deeply,” Zhang told AFP.
+“It was no small feat that they could build a new China in such hardship, so I admire them deeply,” said Zhang.

+In a downtown theater, party worshipers can pay nearly 400 yuan ($ 62.32) to watch the commercially produced musical extravagance “Yan’an, Yan’an,” an ode lit by strobes to the Martyrs of War featuring long marches and a pas de deux of revolutionary lovers interrupted by a Japanese air raid.

-Foreign media, including AFP, have been invited to government-organized tours to sites such as Yan’an and Jinggangshan – the “birthplace” of the Red Army – where local officials are keen to show off the infrastructure and poverty reduction efforts.
+Foreign media have been invited to participate in government-organized site visits including Yan’an and Jinggangshan, the “birthplace” of the Red Army, where local officials are keen to show off infrastructure and control efforts. against poverty.

 Yan’an officials have repeatedly cited Edgar Snow, an American journalist known for his friendship with Mao in the 1930s, as a role model for telling China’s story to the world, urging today’s foreign correspondents to follow his example.